 You might well be asking yourself: “But why isn’t our internet as good?
 Why didn’t our government invest?”
 Sadly it’s not always that simple.
 80% of people in South Korea live in well-populated urban areas and their own huge electronics industry contributed a great deal.

-That being Sweden and Norway are large countries with relatively few people where many live in fairly isolated smaller communities and they managed to pull off high speed internet.
+That being Sweden and Norway are large countries with relatively few people where many live in fairly isolated smaller communities and they managed to pull off the high-speed internet.

-It’s all about foresight and vision and some countries lower down the list clearly have a lot to learn about internet providing.
+It’s all about foresight and vision and some countries lower down the list clearly have a lot to learn about the internet provides.